yungsnug/MedCircle/README.md

 ### What I Accomplished

-My solution hits everything mentioned on the design doc––including mobile responsiveness and a "unique and creative" to browse the info (using a Modal preview)
+My solution hits everything mentioned on the design doc––including mobile responsiveness and a "unique and creative" way to browse the articles (using a little Modal preview)

 ### Time Elapsed